SageTheThird/hunter/README.md

 # Automated Job Search & Scraper

 A modular Python application designed to automate the process of finding and collecting job postings from multiple online sources.
-It fetches job listings from APIs, scrapes the full job descriptions using a headless browser, and saves the enriched data to a CSV file for further processing.
+It fetches job listings from APIs, scrapes the full job descriptions using a headless browser, and saves the enriched data to a CSV and a jsonl file for further processing.

 ## Features

 - **Multi-Source Job Aggregation**: Fetches job listings from multiple APIs (currently Adzuna and Arbeitnow).
 - **Intelligent Scraping**: Uses Playwright with stealth measures to scrape full job descriptions and contact emails, bypassing common bot-detection systems.
 - **Data Enrichment**: Populates a structured data model with scraped details.
-- **CSV Export**: Saves all collected data into a clean, timestamped CSV file.
+- **Exports**: Saves all collected data into a clean, timestamped CSV and jsonl file.
 - **Configurable & Flexible**:
   - Secrets are managed securely via a `.env` file.
   - Search parameters (keywords, location, remote-only) are provided via command-line arguments at runtime.